heiskr/u/README.md

 Statements are terminated with the new line character.

-Grove is whitespace sensitive.
+U is whitespace sensitive.
 Two spaces per indent is enforced.

 #### 2.3.2 Calling and Defining Functions